David Sosa, President

 First, check the sidebar to see if invitations have been sent for the current eligibility period.
 If invitations have not yet been sent, please refrain from submitting a petition, even if it is after the 12th class day.
 If invitations have been sent and you have not received one, proceed to the following steps.

 Next, check the contact information you have on file with the University.
-If you believe your invitation has been sent to the wrong address, contact the University Honors Center.
-The center will be able to tell you if you were invited to join and can make alternative arrangements for you to receive your invitation materials.
+If you believe your invitation has been sent to the wrong address, contact the chapter.

 If you have restricted your directory information you may not appear on eligibility ballots.
 If you wish to be considered, you will need to follow the directions below.

 If you find that you were not invited to join but believe that you meet the eligibility requirements, you will need to submit a petition for membership.
 Please download and complete the Membership Petition Form.
 Follow all instructions on the form.
-You will also need to bring a printed academic summary from the Registrar’s office to the University Honors Center.
+You will also need to bring a printed academic summary from the Registrar’s office.
 These will be evaluated against the eligibility requirements and you will be notified of the results in the timeframe indicated on the form.
 Please make note of all deadlines on the form, as petitions submitted either early or after the deadline will not be accepted.